CPNP-PC Recert FAQs

 Clinical Practice Hours

-No. You may choose this option if desired.
-Review your recertification guide for details about using clinical practice for Recert.
-For PNCB Recert, 200 clinical practice hours can count as 5 contact hours, and 400 clinical practice hours can count as 10 contact hours.
+No. For PNCB Recert, 200 clinical practice hours can count as 5 contact hours, and 400 clinical practice hours can count as 10 contact hours.

-Clinical practice hours are work or volunteer hours that involve the direct "hands-on" assessment or clinical management of pediatric patients or indirect care such as management, supervision or education of other personnel or students to help achieve patient care goals.
-Faculty hours and IRB research counts too.
-Review your recertification guide for examples of activity that will meet PNCB's clinical practice criteria for Recert.
+Clinical practice hours are work or volunteer hours that involve the direct "hands-on" assessment or clinical management of pediatric patients or indirect care such as management, charting, supervision or education of other personnel or students to help achieve patient care goals.

 Yes.